 The review queue of Stripe Radar for Fraud Teams streamlines the process for giving unusual payments a second look.
 Instead of spending significant amounts of time manually reviewing a long list of payments, you can send a targeted list of payments to review that meet your specified criteria, and review them right from the Dashboard.

-The review queue in the Dashboard is a prioritized list of payments that need further investigation.
+The review queue in the Dashboard is a prioritized list of completed payments that might need further investigation.
 There are two key ways to review payments: the list view allows you to perform reviews with at-a-glance information while the detailed view provides much more context about a payment.
 The detailed view can be further customized with your own data.

 The list view contains information to help you quickly get a sense for each payment’s possible risk of fraud.